-Although sediment control logs initially allow runoff to flow through the BMP, they can quickly become a barrier and should be installed as if they are impermeable.
+Although sediment control logs initially allow runoff to flow through the BMP, they can quickly become a barrier and should be installed is if they are impermeable.

-Design details and notes for sediment control logs are provided in the following details.
-Sediment logs must be properly installed per the detail to prevent undercutting, bypassing and displacement.
+Design details and notes for sediment control logs are provided in Detail SCL-1.
+Sediment logs must be properly trenched and staked into the ground to prevent undercutting, bypassing and displacement.
 When installed on slopes, sediment control logs should be installed along the contours (i.e., perpendicular to flow).

 Improper installation can lead to poor performance.
-Be sure that sediment control logs are properly trenched (if lighter than 8 lb/foot), anchored and tightly jointed.
+Be sure that sediment control logs are properly trenched, anchored and tightly jointed.